alfons/PinyinStrictSort/readme.md

 ## Description:

-This project implements sorting Pīnyīn words into alphabetical word order, inspired by the rules outlined by John DeFrancis in ABC Chinese-English Dictionary, Page xiii, Reader’s Guide, I. Arrangement of Entries.
+This project implements sorting Pīnyīn words into alphabetical word order, initially inspired by the rules outlined by John DeFrancis in ABC Chinese-English Dictionary, Page xiii, Reader’s Guide, I. Arrangement of Entries.

-The sorting algorithm compares words letter by letter, not syllable by syllable.
+The PinyinAbcSort sorting algorithm compares words letter by letter, not syllable by syllable.
 This approach reflects the fact that Hànyǔ Pīnyīn is written using the Latin alphabet — the key insight and algorithm design choice behind this implementation.

 ## The ordering rules are:

- 1. Alphabetical order: base letters (a–z) including tones
+ 1. Alphabetical order: base letters (a–z) including Pīnyīn tone markers
- 2. Tones 0 < 1 < 2 < 3 < 4 (for example a < ā < á < ǎ < à)
+ 2. Pīnyīn tone markers sorting order 0 < 1 < 2 < 3 < 4 (for example, a < ā < á < ǎ < à)
  3. u before ü, U before Ü
  4. lowercase and mixed-case before uppercase
  5. Separators: apostrophe < hyphen < space

-Since no rules for numbers 0–9 were given, they were added first.
+Since no rules for numbers 0–9 were given, numbers sort before letters.
 All other characters are appended according to their Unicode value.

 Link to Wiki about the differences in word order between PinyinAbcSort and the ABC Chinese-English Dictionary: [PinyinAbcSort Wiki](https://github.com/alfons/PinyinAbcSort/wiki)

-## Credits:
+## Credits and Acknowledgements:

  - John DeFrancis (1911-2009): Original Pīnyīn alphabetical word order, in passionate acknowledgment of the advocates of writing reform Lù Zhuāngzhāng (陆璋章, 1854–1928), Lǔ Xùn (鲁迅, 1881–1936), Máo Dùn (Shěn Yànbīng, 茅盾, 沈雁冰, 1896–1981), Wáng Lì (王力, 1900–1988) and Lù Shūxiāng (吕叔湘, 1904–1998), and Zhōu Yǒuguāng (周有光, 1905–2017).
- - Mark Swofford of Banqiao, Taiwan: summarised the rules on the internet, and pointed out where to find them.
+ - Mark Swofford of Banqiao, Taiwan: summarised the rules outlined by John DeFrancis on his blog, thus keeping them available to the world.
  - Alfons Grabher: Idea, concept, prompting, testing, and driving the development of pinyinAbcSort.
  - Grok (xAI), ChatGPT 4o: Coding the implementation with flair and precision.